The Prepared Pantry

 Use the same ratio of ingredients, mix, eggs, and milk.
 You can scale it up for more servings.

-Toads with sausage, scrambled eggs, hash browns
+Toads with sausage, scrambled eggs, and hash browns

 Use any smooth pan for toads in a hole.
 We're kind of stuck on three pans: a 9 x 13-inch glass pan you can see here, a similar 8 x 8-inch pan, and a jumbo muffin pan.
 But you don't have to stick with these.
 Just balance the amount of batter to the size of the pan.
 Leave plenty of room (at least 50%) for the batter to climb up the side walls.